GladysRodriguez/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-office-apps.md

 description: "Learn about how users work with sensitivity labels in Office apps for the desktop, Office apps for mobile, and Office apps for the web.
 Find out which apps support sensitivity labels."
 ---

-# Sensitivity labels in Office apps
+# Built-In Sensitivity labels in Office apps

 This article describes: